MUNICIPAL WASTE GENERATION PER UNIT OF GDP

 Processing methodology

-The indicator is obtained by relating the total amount of municipal waste generated in Italy to GDP (chain-linked values, reference year 2015), as well as to the consumption of both resident and non-resident households within the economic territory (chain-linked values, reference year 2015).
+The indicator is obtained by relating the total quantity of municipal waste generated in Italy to GDP, chain-linked volumes with reference year 2020, and to final consumption expenditure by resident and non-resident households on the economic territory, chain-linked volumes with reference year 2020.

 Update frequency